 Why choose ST Math for your IDEA funds?

 ST Math was created by MIND’s co-founder neuroscientist, who experienced a learning challenge due to dyslexia and struggled with not only reading, but also math because of the heavy use of words and symbols in traditional math education.
 That personal experience inspired Matthew Peterson, Ph.D., to not only study how the human brain learns, but to go on and create a math program specifically designed to better align with how humans learn.
 As with ELs, students in special education really benefit from ST Math’s visual approach, where they can direct all of their cognitive efforts to solving the problem at hand.
-ST Math is also designed with an “impoverished environment” with simple designs that offer no distractions and keep the focus on the learning.
+ST Math also has an intentionally simple design with no distractions and that keeps the focus on the learning.